priyamanohar8/Implementation-of-VGG16-Architecture/README.md

 The project was implemented using the Modified National Institute of Standards and Technology (MNIST) handwritten digit dataset.

 This project was implemented on the Kaggle platform.
-Here's the [link](https://www.kaggle.com/code/jatinmotwani12/implementation-of-vgg16-v2) for the notebook.

 ## Training Statistics